SeanCoek/zString/README.md

 # zString
-the directory "dot/" contains callgraph for each method with .dot format.
+the directory "dot/" contains callgraph of custom benchmark with .dot format. the directory "outputDot/" contains dot files of some benchmarks from SPECjvm2008.